EliasIXDesign/eliasixdesign/README.md

 <h2>🤔 A bit about myself</h2>

-<b>I put User-Centered into everything I do, what amazes me is the power of listening and iteration, two values that I put into the forefront of my work ethic.</b>
+<b>I put User-centered ... into everything I do, what amazes me is the power of listening and iteration, two values that I put into the forefront of my work ethic.</b>

 <h2>🔭 I’m currently working on ... </h2>